MoFEM/mofem-cephas/joss/paper.md

   scalar basis functions, or vectorial and tensorial fields on vectorial bases.
-  Moreover, `MoFEM` permits the construction of tensorial fields on tensorial bases, e.g. bubble basis of zero normal and divergence-free basis functions; see [@gopalakrishnan2012second] for an example of such a space.
-A `MoFEM` user can also freely set the approximation order on each entity of an element separately, e.g. edge, face, volume, or define a field on the skeleton.
-In \autoref{fig:convergence}
-  a convergence study for the mixed formulation of a transport/heat conduction problem is presented, while the code snippet below outlines the definition of approximation space, basis and order for each field in this example:
+  Moreover, `MoFEM` permits the construction of tensorial fields on tensorial bases, e.g. bubble basis of zero normal and divergence-free basis functions; see @gopalakrishnan2012second for an example of such a space.
+A `MoFEM` user can also freely set the approximation order on each entity of an element separately, e.g. edge, face, volume, or define a field on the skeleton. \autoref{fig:convergence} presents a convergence study for the mixed formulation of a transport/heat conduction problem; the code snippet below outlines the definition of approximation space, basis and order for each field in this example.

   ```cpp
   // add fields of fluxes and values to the mesh